DataDog/hiring-engineers/answers.md

 ## Step 1: Installing your software
 DataDog recommends the use of virtual machine's as to avoid dependency issues.
-Follow the instructions to build a Linux VM via Vagrant - environment workflow software:
+Follow the instructions to build a Linux VM via Vagrant.

+VirtualBox is your virtualization software.
+Vagant is environment workflow software that will interface with VirtualBox.

 1. Download VirtualBox <a href="https://www.virtualbox.org/wiki/Downloads">here</a>
 i.e. If you have Mac OSX Mojave, download OS X Host Intel Mac.
 Proceed with a normal install.